goliveira/archlinux-goliveira/README.md

 fdisk -l
 ```

-EFI with GPT using gdisk:
+Create a partition for EFI with GPT using gdisk:

 ```
 gdisk /dev/sda